The Do’s and Don’ts of Watering Plants in PEAT Based Products

 Bugs are not in our peat based Good Dirt potting mixes, but if our dirt is excessively wet over a long period of time, fungus gnats may try to make their home in it.

+Let’s talk about how to best water plants potted in Good Dirt.
 We designed Good Dirt for ideal air and water retention — so your plants (both indoors and outdoors) would need less frequent waterings!
 This might be a big learning curve if you’re used to bark based potting mixes.

 Here are our pro tips: